 A couple of the cons to using the “creatine every other day” approach are:

-- Dosing creatine every other day could potentially diminish creatine stores (albeit, probably unlikely).
+- Dosing creatine every other day could diminish creatine stores (albeit probably unlikely).

 Using creatine daily means maintaining your creatine muscle saturation is guaranteed, so available energy is always ready to be used and provides you with a performance boost during training.

-With that said, you can mitigate decreasing your creatine stores if you take creatine every other day if you are taking the proper dosing (explained later).
+With that said, you can mitigate decreasing your creatine stores if you take creatine every other day if you take the proper dosing (explained later).

 This is because of the dosing required when taking creatine on alternating days.